Orebić: Tourism

 Historic sea captains' homes line the waterfront, illustrating the town's heritage.
 Due to the wealth and importance of the sea captains in Dalmatia, the houses were built on a grand scale and set behind large gardens.
 Most of the homes in the historic district are still owned by descendants of the sea captains families, even those who returned after many years in diaspora.
 During the 20th century, these families donated ethnographic artifacts, for display at the Maritime museum and museum at the Franciscan monastery house.

-At the eastern approach to the town, just before Trstenica beach, Villa Korta Katarina & Winery is a 5 star, luxury boutique villa hotel affiliated with Relais & Chateaux.
-It is a desirable destination for people who love fine wine, gourmet food, and spectacular scenery, the winery of the same name produces local varieties such as Pošip and Plavac Mali.
+Climate

+Between 1981 and 2011, the highest temperature recorded at the local weather station was 37.5 C, on 25 July 1988.
+The coldest temperature was -3.7 C, on 9 March 1987.

 Transport

 Orebić is accessible by road and ferry.
 It is some 90 minutes drive from Dubrovnik and some 3–4 hours drive from Split, both of which are accessed via the Adriatic Highway (European route E65) which is accessed via nearby Ston.
 The drive from Ston to Orebić passes some of Croatia's largest vineyards including those at Potomje and Postup.

 There are ferry connections to Korčula each day from Orebić.
 The car ferry deposits passengers some 3–4 kilometers from Korčula Town and, therefore, is not suitable for foot passengers.
 There is also a passenger ferry that deposits passengers directly in Korčula Town.
 Car ferry tickets must be purchased in advance of boarding the ferry at the Jadrolinija booth near to Splitska Banka.
 Tickets for the passenger ferry can be purchased when boarding the craft.

 From Korčula, there are other ferry services including the main Rijeka-Split-Stari Grad (Hvar)-Korčula-Mljet-Dubrovnik-Bari ferry service operated by Jadrolinija.
 In addition, there are fast ferry services from Korčula to Dubrovnik and to Hvar Old Town-Split.
 There are also services to nearby islands such as Badija.

 Bus services operate from Orebić to Dubrovnik, Split and Zagreb.